 As mentioned above, in order to pursue a personal injury case in NC for car accident injuries, generally, you must not be at fault for the accident.
 NC is one of the few remaining contributory negligence states.
 Most states use comparative fault or a variation of it.
 You can check your state here.
 Assuming that the accident was not your fault, we proceed.

 Take photos of your personal injury when it first happens and while you are healing.
 Photographs are the best way to show how harrowing this injury has been for you.

 After your car crash, avoid social media or any activity that can be construed negatively by the driver's insurance company.
 You should obtain medical treatment (including physical therapy) as soon as possible and continue to follow all medical advice.
 Tell your medical providers about your accident as the cause of your injury, but do not discuss your personal injury case with your doctor.
 Use your time with your doctor to focus on your health.

 Document any time missed from work, medical bills and any expenses that you occur (including mileage, bandages, braces, prescriptions, etc.).
 You can file a claim with the at-fault party's insurance company or you can hire an attorney to help you before you file the claim.
 Property damage claims are separate from personal injury claims and there is usually a different adjuster for both claims.

-You will be contacted by the driver's insurance company adjuster either by a letter or by phone.
+You will be contacted by the driver's insurance company adjuster either by letter or by phone.
 Please know that contacting the insurance adjuster for status of payment frequently may decrease the amount of your settlement because you seem "desperate."
 Insurance adjusters can request that you do a recorded statement.
-The question as to if you should do a recorded statement or how much discussion you should have with the adjuster is best discussed with your car accident lawyer.
+The question as to if you should make a recorded statement or how much discussion you should have with the adjuster is best discussed with your car accident lawyer.